i18next/react-i18next-gitbook/misc/universal-rendering.md

 * [razzle \(sample provided by react-i18next\)](https://github.com/i18next/react-i18next/tree/master/example/razzle-ssr)
 * [simpleblack's boilerplate](https://github.com/simpleblack/react-redux-universal-hot-example)

+**Important:**

+The usage of the reactI18nextModule for holding the i18n instance is not a valid option (the instance would be set globally).
+Always use the I18nextProvider like done in the samples above.

+For futher information see this [issue](https://github.com/i18next/react-i18next/issues/375).

 ## pass language and translations down to client

 Both the [i18nextProvider](/components/i18nextprovider.md) and [translate hoc](/components/translate-hoc.md) allows to pass in initial I18nStore and initial Language.
 By doing so the translations won't be loaded and initial clientside render will avoid any flickering or rerender by checksum mismatch.